-The Samsonite Eco Advance Medium Spinner (view at e-Bags) is roomy, lightweight, and durable and a top pick for luggage.
+The Samsonite Eco Advance Medium Spinner is roomy, lightweight, and durable and a top pick for luggage.
 We wish it came in more colors, but it’s made of a recycled polyester that fared exceptionally well in our testing and is good for the environment, too.
-However, if you have your heart set on a hardshell bag, then the July Checked (view at July) will meet your needs.
-The polycarbonate shell is lightweight but resilient and it comes in a variety of popular hues.
-The telescoping handle has 5 height adjustments and it comes with helpful interior organization features, like a compression strap system and laundry bag.
+If you're interested in a hardy, budget-friendly hardshell suitcase, the Made By Design Carry-On Spinner Suitcase is an attractive option.
+It comes in numerous colors and features five height adjustments and 360-degree spinning wheels that maneuvered well on various surfaces in our testing.

 What to Look for in Luggage

 Deciding what size luggage to buy is important, since a suitcase that is too small can be frustrating and a suitcase that is too large means carrying around more weight than necessary.
-Smaller suitcases are usually classified as carry-on bags and larger suitcases are typically grouped together as checked bags.
+Smaller suitcases, such as our Best Carry-On pick, the 21-inch Travelpro Platinum Elite Expandable Spinner, are usually classified as carry-on bags, and larger suitcases are typically grouped together as checked bags.